wissalalayashi/portfolio/README.md

 ---

 ## 📘 About
 I create clear, engaging scientific illustrations and animations that make complex STEM concepts accessible for students, educators, and publishers.
-My work focuses on semiconductors, photovoltaics, display technologies, and microfabrication processes, with the goal of supporting high-quality STEM teaching and learning through accurate, visually intuitive content.
+My portfolio spans topics across physics, renewable energy, materials science, and engineering processes, always with a focus on accuracy and visual clarity.
 ---

 ## 🖼️ Semiconductor Diagrams